-The Welsh Language is currently drawing up an internal policy Using Welsh at Work at Cardiff Met.
-The policy will need to be approved by the appropriate committees before being published on the university's website.
+The Welsh Language Unit is in the process of drafting a policy document pertaining to the use of Welsh within Cardiff Met.
+The policy will be scrutinised before approval by the appropriate committees before being published on the University's website.